GabeScott/standard-works-vault/General Conference/1994 April - God Is at the Helm.md

 This afternoon we followed the customary practice of sustaining Church officers.
 It may appear as a somewhat perfunctory exercise.
 But I remind you that it is an act of grave and serious importance, an act required under the revelation of the Lord, which states:

-“Again I say unto you, that it shall not be given to any one to go forth to preach my gospel, or to build up my church, except he be ordained by some one who has authority, and it is known to the church that he has authority and has been regularly ordained by the heads of the church” (D&C 42:11).
+“Again I say unto you, that it shall not be given to any one to go forth to preach my gospel, or to build up my church, except he be ordained by some one who has authority, and it is known to the church that he has authority and has been regularly ordained by the heads of the church” ([[D&C 42.11|D&C 42:11]]).

 Concerning the sustaining of officers, President John Taylor once said:

-“We hold up our right hand when voting in token before God that we will sustain those for whom we vote; and if we cannot feel to sustain them we ought not to hold up our hands, because to do this, would be to act the part of hypocrites. ...
-For when we lift up our hands in this way, it is in token to God that we are sincere in what we do, and that we will sustain the parties we vote for. ...
-If we agree to do a thing and do not do it, we become covenant breakers and violators of our obligations, which are, perhaps, as solemn and binding as anything we can enter into” (in Journal of Discourses, 21:207).
+“We hold up our right hand when voting in token before God that we will sustain those for whom we vote; and if we cannot feel to sustain them we ought not to hold up our hands, because to do this, would be to act the part of hypocrites. … For when we lift up our hands in this way, it is in token to God that we are sincere in what we do, and that we will sustain the parties we vote for. … If we agree to do a thing and do not do it, we become covenant breakers and violators of our obligations, which are, perhaps, as solemn and binding as anything we can enter into” (in *Journal of Discourses,* 21:207).

 This principle applies to every priesthood quorum and every other organization of the Church where officers are sustained by the membership.

-Almost universally the sustaining is unanimously in the affirmative, as it was this afternoon, because of acceptance in the Church of the validity of the declaration found in the fifth article of our faith:
+Almost universally the sustaining is unanimously in the affirmative, as it was this afternoon, because of acceptance in the Church of the validity of the declaration found in the [[Articles of Faith 1.5|fifth article of our faith]]:

 “We believe that a man must be called of God, by prophecy, and by the laying on of hands by those who are in authority, to preach the Gospel and administer in the ordinances thereof.”
-[A of F 1:5]

 Here again is set forth a significant and unique feature established by the Lord in the governance of His church.
 The right to nominate rests with the superior officer or officers at whatever the level.
 But that nomination must be sustained—that is, accepted and confirmed—by the membership of the Church.
 The procedure is peculiar to the Lord’s church.
 There is no seeking for office, no jockeying for position, no campaigning to promote one’s virtues.
 Contrast the Lord’s way with the way of the world.
-The Lord’s way is quiet, it is a way of peace, it is without fanfare or monetary costs.
+The Lord’s way is quiet; it is a way of peace; it is without fanfare or monetary costs.
 It is without egotism or vanity or ambition.
 Under the Lord’s plan, those who have responsibility to select officers are governed by one overriding question: “Whom would the Lord have?”
 There is quiet and thoughtful deliberation.
 And there is much of prayer to receive the confirmation of the Holy Spirit that the choice is correct.

 We have sustained this afternoon a number of newly called officers.
 We welcome each with love and respect.
 Among these is Brother Robert D. Hales, to become a member of the Council of the Twelve Apostles.
 He fills a vacancy made by the passing of our beloved friend and associate, Elder Marvin J. Ashton.
 In filling that vacancy, each member of the First Presidency and the Quorum of the Twelve was at liberty to make suggestions.
 I am confident that in every case, there was solemn and earnest prayer.
 A choice was then made by the First Presidency, again after solemn and serious prayer.
 This choice was sustained by the Council of the Twelve.
-Today, the membership of the Church in conference assembled has sustained that choice.
+Today the membership of the Church in conference assembled has sustained that choice.

 I give you my testimony, my brethren, that the impression to call Brother Hales to this high and sacred office came by the Holy Spirit, by the spirit of prophecy and revelation.
 Brother Hales did not suggest his own name.
 His name was suggested by the Spirit.